 - Is there a probationary period?

-- Do you have an assistant?
+- Do you have a teaching assistant?

-- What else is expected of you on top of your usual lessons e.g. leading extra mural activities, staff meetings, paperwork.
+- What else is expected of you on top of your usual lessons e.g. leading extra mural activities, staff meetings, paperwork?

 - How many holidays are there?